willstepp/writings/hunger/hunger.md

 ~

 In the morning there was frost on the grass and on the edge of the briar thorns.
 The ground in the wilds was covered in weeds that poked Mika in the back as he slept.
-In that uncomfortable sleep Mika shivered from the late Autumn freeze.
+In that uncomfortable sleep Mika shivered from the late autumn freeze.
 When the sunlight shone through the trees into his eyes he rose and the first thing he did was gather wood from the surrounding forest and kindled a fire to keep warm.
 He looked for something to eat among the dead leaves but found nothing at all to give him strength.
 That morning a thick sheet of fog had descended into the valley so that he could not see his village from this distance.

 But that is good, he thought as he stoked the embers of the fire.
 It is better not to see it.
 Forget about them for they no longer want anything to do with you.
 But he could not forget.